birknergard/econ-ios/README.md

-# Personal Economy Manager, iOS version
+# Personal Economy Manager, iOS
-This app aims to be a barebones and simple way of keeping track of your personal finances on a monthly basis.
+This app aims to simplify keeping track of your personal finances on a monthly basis.

 ## Features in Progress
 * Create estimated monthly expenses